Code-Institute-Submissions/farescalculator/README.md

 :-----------------:|:-----------------:
 ![](assets/images/clonakiltytimes.webp)  |  ![](assets/images/kinsaletimes.webp)

-These excel files are then Looped through with VBA Code which gathers the data in arrays.
+These Timetable excel files are then Looped through with VBA Code which gathers the data in arrays.

 These arrays are then used to create json files like these: